Julia-Tempering/Pigeons.jl/docs/src/mpi.md

     in working order.

-## Details on setting up Pigeons with multi-node MPI
+## Details on setting up Pigeons with multi-node MPI #details-on-setting-up-mpi

 We provide more details here to get Pigeons to work on HPC clusters with MPI, specifically to